Last updated on January 27th, 2026 at 04:18 pm

-Looking to master Playwright automation in 2025?
+Looking to master Playwright automation in 2026?
 You’ve come to the right place.
-This Playwright tutorial covers everything—from what Playwright is to writing tests, running them in CI/CD, and advanced tips to level up your automation skills.
+This step-by-step Playwright tutorial covers everything, from what Playwright is to writing tests, running them in CI/CD, and advanced tips to level up your automation skills.

 - What is Playwright?